lazarok09/lazarok09/README.md

 ## Recent stuff
-- :memo: I  started in 06/2021 a course on Udemy about React stack.
-[Go see it][course]!
+- :memo: I recentily got my first post-graduate diploma 🎉
-- :books: I’m currently learning React and TypeScript.
+- :books: I’m currently learning more about CORS, Chromecast and OTT Industry.
-- 🥅 2021 Goals: Be a React Developer
+- 🥅 2024 Goals: Learn Golang 💙
 - ⚡ Fun fact: I play harmonica and ukulele :sunglasses: [See it on YouTube #shame](https://youtu.be/yPhUzra9deA)
 ### Connect with me: